 Single Identity Activism!

-I wish to re-interpret the abject figure of the Single man at the bar as a site of resistance.
 What is more queer than being Single?
 Mainstream culture associates being happy, being healthy, being compotent, being productive with being in a hegemonic relationship – anything else is stigmatized, demonized, Othered.
 What would it mean for us to reclaim this abject subject position?
 What would it mean for us to say, “Fuck you I am HAPPY being ‘Single’ (in the way that you narrowly define it) because I realize that I am connected to everything in the world!!!

 This is a Single’s manifesto.